PROVEN LEADERSHIP. COMMUNITY ADVOCATE. COLLABORATIVE PROBLEM-SOLVER.

 I’m a proud Southeast Austinite and an experienced community leader on education, health equity, and transportation.

-I was raised by a Mexican immigrant mother and Vietnam Veteran father from El Paso.
+I was raised by a Mexican immigrant mother and military veteran father from El Paso.
 My mom and dad taught me and my siblings the importance of education as an opportunity equalizer and raised me with the values of hard work and service to the community.
-Like many families in District 2, my parents wanted to raise us in a safe and healthy neighborhood, where I was able to ride my bicycle to school and embark on the American dream.
+Like many families in District 2, my parents wanted to raise us in a safe and healthy neighborhood, where I was able to ride my bike to school and embark on the American dream.

 My college diploma hangs in the living room of my proud parents.
 I’m a first-generation college graduate of The University of Texas at Austin.
 Hook ‘em!